Elinor Florence, Author

 Yet the deaths of these men was no less horrific, and caused no less suffering, than those of the men who died in battle.

-To read one particularly sad story about a young airman from Tasmania, click here: Memories of Maxwell Cassidy.
+Read one particularly sad story about a young airman from Tasmania here: Memories of Maxwell Cassidy.

-This photo shows an operational training accident in Delbert, Nova Scotia.
+This photo shows an operational training accident in Debert, Nova Scotia.

-This photo of a crashed Oxford at the training base in Penhold, Alberta, taken by Australian Flying Officer Ray Morgan, can be found on the impressive website managed by the Vintage Wings of Canada.
+This photo of a crashed Oxford at the training base in Penhold, Alberta, was taken by Australian Flying Officer Ray Morgan.

 Here a Cessna Crane with two students aboard had an engine failure over the training base in Claresholm, Alberta.
 The aircraft dived straight into the barracks.
 Nine airmen were injured; mercifully, nobody was killed.
 This photo is taken from the excellent website managed by the Bomber Command Museum in Nanton, Alberta.